Clichee/climate-earth/README.md

 ### CMIP6 data
 Climate data can be automatically fetched, while using the web app if the backend server (submodule) is also running and the preferred source is `CMIP6`.
 Simply selecting a date and pressing `GO!`, will fetch the climate data from the `CMIP6` servers.
+Keep in mind, that if you want to use the CMIP6 servers, it is required to do the first step of their [How to use the CDS API](https://cds.climate.copernicus.eu/api-how-to).
+This will require an account on their website.

 ### Local data
 If you want to use your own climate or wind data, simply put the JSON files in the `public/data/weather/temp` / `public/data/weather/wind` directories.